LFilipePacheco/greenhouse-detection-unet/README.md

 ## About the data and the model

-The satellite imagery is open Copernicus data, but the ground-truth polygons, the trained model weights and the detection results are institutional property of CCDR-Norte, I.P. and are not published here.
+The satellite imagery is open data, but the ground-truth polygons, the trained model weights and the detection results are institutional property of CCDR-Norte, I.P. and are not published here.
 The code is shared as a working reference implementation of the full